artclarke/humble-video/README.md

 That said, I've attempted to automate as much of it as possible.
 The biggest challenge is patience.

-All steps should be done from a OS X machine, and we'll build the other binaries in the Vagrant VM running on that OS X machine.
+All steps should be done from a OS X machine, and we'll build the other binaries in docker containers.

 ### Check out a fresh copy of the repo.
 Do NOT re-use your development branch.